xiaojunxu/dnn-binary-code-similarity/README.md

 unzip data.zip
 ```

-The network is based on Tensorflow 1.4 in Python 2.7.
-You can install the dependency by running:
+The network is written using Tensorflow 1.4 in Python 2.7.
+You can install the dependencies by running:
 ```bash
 pip install -r requirements.txt
 ```